The Key to Bagging More Birds? Know When to Shoot During Bird Hunting

 Whether you are hunting ducks, geese, doves, or pheasant, timing your shot correctly gives you and your hunting buddies a better chance of bagging more birds and putting more meat in your freezer.
 However, this is easier said than done because the perfect time to shoot depends on many factors beyond range, including weather, bird flight patterns, and your own personal shooting abilities.
 By identifying what your ideal shot is and working backward from there, you can develop a range of acceptable shots that will lead to a higher bird hunting success rate in the field.

 Hunting is equal parts art and science and it is impossible to guarantee success with every shot.
 With this in mind, there are a few things that every hunter can remember after the bird is in sight to land more shots regardless of bird species or whether you are in the blind or jumping birds in the field.
-These four tips will help you know exactly when to shoot.
+These four game bird hunting tips will help you know exactly when to shoot.

 A Close Shot is an Easy Shot When Hunting Waterfowl